mtlynch/mediagoblin/docs/source/siteadmin/production-deployments.rst

         CELERY_CONFIG_MODULE=mediagoblin.init.celery.from_celery ./bin/celeryd

-If you use our example systemd ``service files``, Celery will be set to the "CELERY_ALWAYS_EAGER=false" value by default.
+If you use our example Systemd ``service files``, Celery will be set to the "CELERY_ALWAYS_EAGER=false" value by default.
 This will provide your users with the best user experience, as all media processing will be done in the background.